Being A Caring Church Webinar

 Arlan Miller: Is it okay for you to have a little bit of sadness with this?
 Right?

 Ted Witzig, Jr: Imagine?
-I’m just thrilled about my new son-in-laws and, for the happiness of my daughters.
+I’m just thrilled about my new sons-in-law and, for the happiness of my daughters.
 But it’s different and.
-And I don’t need, I don’t actually need right now somebody to to, fix this.
+And I don’t actually need somebody right now to fix this.

-Ted Witzig, Jr: I just need to go through it.
-Y you know and, it’s gonna be okay.
+Ted Witzig, Jr: I just need to go through it and it’s going to be okay.
 But I think other times, you know, when somebody is when, we, as Christians go through difficult times, we know God is present, but sometimes we’re in that place where we’re really spun out and we’re just going, God, where are you?

-Ted Witzig, Jr: And, how is this fitting your plan?
+Ted Witzig, Jr: And how does this fit your plan?
 And I, this doesn’t make sense.
-I’ve been trying to serve you and I, hit this. .
-And I think that that, we have to give people permission to grieve, to have the questions, to walk with them.
-And, the concept of the growth mindset versus, versus the perfection mindset.
+I’ve been trying to serve you and I hit this.
+And I think that we have to give people permission to grieve, to ask questions, to walk with them.
+And the concept of the growth mindset versus, versus the perfection mindset.

-Ted Witzig, Jr: We have to remember somebody right after a loss or somebody that says they’re gonna be having the Yeah.
+Ted Witzig, Jr: We have to remember somebody right after a loss or somebody that says they’re going to be having the Yeah.

-Ted Witzig, Jr: They’re gonna be, have a lot of those balls of emotion.
-And, over time that’ll, work itself out.
-We’re gonna help them walk, through that.
-And, if it doesn’t work itself out we’re, gonna help them down the road.
+Ted Witzig, Jr: They’re going to have a lot of those balls of emotion.
+And, over time that’ll work itself out.
+We’re going to help them walk through that.
+And, if it doesn’t work itself out, we’re going to help them down the road.

 Ted Witzig, Jr: But to say oh, you hurt.
-You know, right now you’re gonna, no. Just, to be able to, I think one of the things that’s very helpful is to say yeah.
-You know I, don’t have a solution for this.
+You know, right now you’re going to.
+I think one of the things that’s very helpful is to say yeah, you know I, don’t have a solution for this.
 I’m just so glad you told me.
 Yeah.
-And, we’re gonna walk through this together.
-I, don’t have a solution.
+And we’re going to walk through this together.
+I don’t have a solution.
 And

-Ted Witzig, Jr: some people feel like if I don’t have a solution, it’s gonna be really discouraging.
-I think what’s more important is just to say, Regardless what comes, we’re gonna do this together.
+Ted Witzig, Jr: Some people feel like if I don’t have a solution, it’s going to be really discouraging.
+I think what’s more important is just to say, regardless of what comes, we’re going to do this together.
 Yeah.
 You know.

 Arlan Miller: It is it’s, a, it’s an interesting world we live in here where there’s this idea that, we walk by faith and not by sight.

-Arlan Miller: And, I think we, can get so fixated on one sight.
+Arlan Miller: And I think we can get so fixated on one sight.
 I can.
 Yeah.
 You know, and I mean, it is just not, you know, why did this happen?
-Or what’s gonna look like, what is this gonna look like six months from now?
+Or what’s going to look like, what is this going to look like six months from now?
 And part of what I think is encouraging is if you have someone walking through this with you, you know?

 Arlan Miller: Right.
 That’s the role that we can play as a caring church, as a helper.
-Is, I’m gonna walk with you and it’s okay.
-I’m gonna help us separate the force from the trees.
+Is, I’m going to walk with you and it’s okay.
+I’m going to help us separate the force from the trees.
 Maybe sometimes, but it’s okay to, have these mixed emotions.
 I mean, within reason.
 Right.
-You’re probably watch, there’s some warning signs maybe to be looking out for, you know, stems that people might be saying.
+You’re probably watching, there’s some warning signs maybe to be looking out for, you know, stems that people might be saying.

-Arlan Miller: You’re like, okay, well maybe we need to gently redirect over time here, but it’s we, wanna oversimplify, I think sometimes.
+Arlan Miller: You’re like, okay, well maybe we need to gently redirect over time here, but it’s we, want to oversimplify, I think sometimes.

 Ted Witzig, Jr: Okay.
 Okay.